ByzantineFailure/TSSSF/README.md

 Angular templates are held in public/templates/

-Non-angular folders underneath app/assets/javascripts/angular/ need to be added individually to application.js as //= require_tree entries as requiring ./services before ./controllers is fairly important.
+Folders underneath app/assets/javascripts/angular/ need to be added individually to application.js as //= require_tree entries as requiring ./services before ./controllers is fairly important.

 Dev Environment Notes